Why guardrails matter

 | Custom MCP servers | Allow or block users from adding their own MCP servers |

-If your organization uses groups, group administrators can set additional restrictions for their group, but cannot enable capabilities that are disabled at the organization level.
+If your workspace uses teams, team administrators can set additional restrictions for their team, but cannot enable capabilities that are disabled at the workspace level.

 Best practices